RDNNNNN/LeetCode-Python/2894. Divisible and Non-divisible Sums Difference/README.md

 You are given positive integers `n` and `m`.

-Define two integers as follows:
+Define two integers as follows

 num1: The sum of all integers in the range `[1, n]` (both inclusive) that are not divisible by `m`.